galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ## RMSD analysis - protein

+The Root Mean Square Deviation (RMSD) and Root Mean Square Fluctuation (RMSF) are calculated to check the stability and conformation of the protein and ligand through the course of the simulation.
 RMSD is a standard measure of structural distance between coordinate sets that measures the average distance between a group of atoms.
-The RMSD of the Cα atoms of the protein backbone is calculated here and is a measure of how much the protein conformation has changed between different time points in the trajectory.
+The RMSD of the C$\alpha$ atoms of the protein backbone is calculated here and is a measure of how much the protein conformation has changed between different time points in the trajectory.

 > ### {% icon hands_on %} Hands-on: Task description
 >
 > 1. **RMSD Analysis** {% icon tool %} with the following parameters:
 >    - *"Select domains"*: `C-alpha`
 >
->    ***TODO***: *Check parameter descriptions*
->
->    ***TODO***: *Consider adding a comment or tip box*
->
 >    > ### {% icon comment %} Comment
 >    >
->    > An RMSD on Cα atoms will select all protein Cα atoms.
-If you have a ligand that is a protein consider modifying this selection.
+>    > Note that for more complex systems, you may need to consider a more focused selection.
+For example, if you have a ligand that is a protein consider modifying this selection.
 >    {: .comment}
 >
 {: .hands_on}